Lithotomy: Ancient history

 Human beings have known of bladder stones for thousands of years, and have attempted to treat them for almost as long.
 The oldest bladder stone that has been found was discovered in Egypt in 1901, and it has been dated to 4900 BC.
 The earliest written records describing bladder stones are in papyrus dating from 1500 BC in Ancient Egypt.
 Disease caused by the formation of stones was described in Mesopotamia from 3200 to 1200 BC; the first description of a surgical procedure to treat stones was described in the Sushruta Samhita by Sushruta around 600 BC.

 The presence of specialist lithotomists is described by Hippocrates, and is also included in the famous Hippocratic Oath: "I will not cut for stone, even for the patients in whom the disease is manifest; I will leave this operation to be performed by practitioners," a clear warning for physicians against the "cutting" of persons "laboring under the stone"; an act that was better left to surgeons, as distinct from physicians.
 Lithotomy at the time involved operations to remove bladder stones via the perineum; like other surgery before the invention of anesthesia, these were intensely painful for the patient, and since antibiotics were not yet available, often resulted in deadly infection and inflammation as well.

 Ammonius, who practiced lithotomy in Alexandria circa 200 BC, coined the term lithotomy, and acquired the sobriquet Lithotomus from the instrument he developed for fragmenting stones too large to pass through a small perineal incision.
 He used a small hook to keep the stone in one position, and then a blunt instrument to crush it.

 Aulus Cornelius Celsus (1st century), and the Hindu surgeon Susruta produced early descriptions of bladder stone treatment using perineal lithotomy.
-Paulus Aegineta 7th-century Byzantine Greek physician his Medical Compendium in Seven Books.
-This work contained a summary of medical knowledge and was unrivaled in its accuracy and completeness.
-Paulus' description of lithotomy closely follows that of Celsus.
+The 7th-century Byzantine Greek physician Paulus Aegineta's Medical Compendium in Seven Books contains a description of lithotomy that closely follows that of Celsus.

 Albucasis in the tenth century AD describes a procedure different from previous ones, using an incision to the side of the midline, and with a knife that is "sharp on two sides" (Spinks and Lewis say it is difficult to reconcile the drawing of the knife to the procedure).
 Albucasis also adds using forceps instead of the scoop and chisel of Ammonius to break up the stone.
 Albucasis also uses a "drill" for stones impacted in the urethra, a technique not recorded earlier.
 Techniques described as similar to Albucasis' were seen for the next eight hundred years.